WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `@Ind`: Set to one player of a selector inside a for each complex action
 - `@ActionTarget`: Set to the player an action is used on in `On Action` trigger
 - `@ActionResult`: Set to the result of an action in `On Action` trigger
+- `@Executor`: Set to a player who voted on a poll in a group which triggers the `On Poll Closed` trigger.
+Is also set to the executor of the ability instead of the group.

 __Team Specific Selectors:__
 - `&<TeamName>`: Select a specific team